Vietnam Backpacking Route

 Vietnam Map & Itinerary Overview

 Our Vietnam backpacking route basically follows the railway line but some of the best destinations are in nearby towns or areas that don’t have a train station so you’ll need some small extra connections at points.
-The trip from Hanoi in North Vietnam to Ho Chi Minh City in the South is 1725 km long, taking roughly 35 hours in total, passing some breathtaking scenery along the way.
+The trip from Hanoi in Northern Vietnam to Ho Chi Minh City in the South is 1725 km long, taking roughly 35 hours in total, passing some breathtaking scenery along the way.

 Of course few people do the trip in one journey as there is so much to see in between the two terminals.
 Conveniently this train-line runs close to or through all the major stops on the Vietnam backpacker trail.
 The journey is pretty comfortable with air-con and sleeper compartments available on night trains.